XiayuXu/xjtu-octa/datasets/README.md

 # Data Preparing

 1. Download the OCTA dataset from the Baidu web disk and decompress it to the root directory.
+2. Description of the OCTA dataset:
+* OCTA Data of 3×3 mm2 and 6×6 mm2 are stored in Data and Data66 respectively.

-2. The directory structure of the whole project is as follows:
+3. The directory structure of the whole project is as follows:

 ```bash
 .